chrisns/talks/PolicyAsVersionedCode.md

 # 🙋👩‍🌾👩‍🚒</br>🙋‍♀️🦹‍♀️🙋‍♂️<!--fit-->

 <!--
+LIVE:
 Given I've got the luxury of an audience, and most of you have clothes on for a change.
 By show of hands who's with my CIO and set, written, or applied policy before?

+RECORDING:
+While this is not live or in person where I could ask you to raise your hands, we can still try some audience participation, so if you could leave a comment of "policy maker" if you're with my CIO and have set, written, or applied policy before.
 -->

 ---